Luis Gispert: Career

 His most recent photographs of landscapes viewed through the windows of customized vehicles achieve the widescreen grandeur of CinemaScope film and provide the viewer the sensation of occupying the driver's seat.
 He shot hundreds of sheets of film for each landscape in an attempt to capture the perfect vista, but ultimately collaged various details to produce landscapes that most closely adhered to his ideal.

 Gispert's cheerleader series of lush, color photographs depicting cheerleaders accessorized with the hip hop gold chains and jewelry, first brought him to the art world's attention.
 Although this series was perceived as a reference to popular culture and cultural identity, Gispert approached the subject from the perspective of Baroque religious paintings depicting levitating saints at moments of epiphany and the conventions of sports photography, which established the iconic image of the sports hero in mid air.
 The cheerleader photographs were achieved with cinematic techniques and methods to produce special effects, most notably the green-screen.
 Gispert used a long exposure to photograph his models suspended on wires in a chroma-key green room.
 In movies, actors play against the green background, which is typically superimposed onto another backdrop to complete the illusion.
 However, Gispert retained the green field to reveal the artifice.

+Filmmaking

 Filmmaking has played a major role in Gispert's career.
 He has consistently contrasted films that use the syntax of cinema as exercises in the manipulation of sound, image and film time, as in Stereomongrel, 2005, and Smother, 2008, with raw, aggressive videos that deliberately contradict film conventions.
 Gispert has used elements of destruction to designate the end of one phase of his career and the beginning of another.
 He always approaches new projects by trying to work himself out of a problem.
 This occasionally requires the obliteration of the past and has manifested itself in a sculpture composed of all the props and hip hop ornamentation that he used in his Cheerleader series or the fictitious baptism of a pet dog (representing himself as a child) by fire in order to liberate his creativity in his film “Smother”.

 Other works include films such as Stereomongrel.

+In 2024, Gispert released Cajita (Little Box), which won Best Film at the New York Latino Film Festival.
+Cajita's Miami premiere took place at the Pérez Art Museum Miami, Florida, where the artist is featured in the collection.
+Cajita narrates the story of an immigrant who flees their country inside of a crate.